MyITjournal/Farmlink_Backend/README.md

     `npm install nodemon --save -dev`

-5. Configure the environment variables (.env)
+5. Configure the environment variables by creating a `.env` file in the root directory.
+Enter the following details

     ```
     DB_HOST=localhost